Think back to your last customer service interaction. Maybe it went great! Or, more likely, there was room for improvement.

 How long did it take?
 How did you feel?
 If these kinds of challenges frustrate you, you can bet your customers feel the same way when they encounter something similar.

 Customer service needs vary.
 Sometimes it’s a how-to for something simple, like setting up an account.
 Or maybe something has gone wrong, like a charge on your bill that doesn’t make sense.
-How can you handle these issues — the right way — considering websites already have hefty FAQ pages and call centers are struggling with high call volumes and limited staff?
+How can you handle these issues — the right way — considering websites already have hefty FAQ pages and call centres are struggling with high call volumes and limited staff?

 It’s time to go back to the basics and make customer service truly human and personal.
 It’s about understanding people and their problems as unique situations.
 And doing it seamlessly and at scale so everyone gets the service they need.

-The Challenges for Today’s Call Centers
+The Challenges for Today’s Call Centres

 The global pandemic presented unprecedented challenges across industries.
 With more people at home due to lockdowns and unable to get information face-to-face from a retail store, it forced an unusually high call volume for customer care departments.
 Add to this the complexity of agents working from home, and the strain on customer service teams reached a breaking point.